TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 On some faraway beach.

-Born in 1960 to his European mother Joanna Hubbs, Ph.D. (who is a former Woodrow Wilson Fellow and retired Professor of Russian and European Cultural History and Literature, author, and now president and senior editor of Transitions Abroad), and to Clay Hubbs, Ph.D., the founding publisher and editor of award-winning Transitions Abroad magazine.
-Gregory is fortunate to have traveled and lived abroad for many extended periods.
+Born in 1960 to his European mother Joanna Hubbs, Ph.D. (who is a former Woodrow Wilson Fellow and retired Professor of Russian and European Cultural History and Literature, author, and now president and senior editor of Transitions Abroad), and to Clay Hubbs, Ph.D., the founding publisher and editor of trailblazing Transitions Abroad magazine.
+Gregory, who is modest and laconic to a fault (insert irony emoji), is fortunate to have traveled and lived abroad for many extended periods.
 Indeed, his life has been an example of much of what Transitions Abroad has discussed and promoted since its inception — educational, cultural immersion, sustainable, adventure travel, teaching, volunteering, and living abroad.

 Early Childhood Abroad